 As the pandemic begins shifting into it’s endemic phase we are continuing to take steps to maintain healthy, safe spaces for all attendees during the convention.
-Our policies are aligned with other sizable community gatherings and may change as guidance from the CDC, CDPH, and any relevant health agency is updated.
+Our policies are aligned with the Health Dept, and other sizable community gatherings and may change as guidance from the CDC, CDPH, and any relevant health agency is updated.
 Here is what to expect.

-• PAWcon requires at least the original vacination series, and highly encourages attendees for the 2023 event to meet the CDC definition of up to date vaccination.
+• There is no vaccination requirement, but PAW strongly reccomends at least the original vacination series for the 2023 event.
+Here is more info on the CDC definition of up to date vaccination.
 The CDC defines up to date as having received the most recent booster available, there is a booster shot tool on the above linked CDC webpage to help people determine if they are up to date.
-All attendees will be required to show CDC or state issued proof of vaccination, or WHO recognized records for those coming from outside the United States.
-Documentation will be required at registration in order to collect your badge.
-If you do not have the required vaccination, or cannot provide aforementioned proof of vaccination you will not be allowed into any convention controlled spaces, including public spaces otherwise controlled by the convention.

 • Masks are highly encouraged for all attendees.
-Masks should meet CDC guidelines whether fabric, or disposable.
+Attendees may be requested to wear masks by staff if displaying signs of illness such of heavy coughing, symptoms of a cold, etc. Masks should meet CDC guidelines whether fabric, or disposable.
 Be aware that Bandanas, Gaiters, balaclavas, and other such cloth coverings are not considered adequate face coverings.
 Further masking guidelines provided by the CDC can be found here.

 • We are working with the hotel that all common use convention spaces will receive a thorough sanitizing routine each night after convention hours close.
 We will provide general use hand sanitizing units throughout general con space during open hours.
 We will periodically perform small breaks between programming schedules to do a sanitizing run on high traffic touch surfaces in con spaces.

-• Outside our convention spaces please follow all rules of the hotel and restaurants.
+• Outside our convention spaces please follow any rules of the hotel and restaurants.